simtoolbox/SIMToolbox.github.io/index.md

 > P. Křížek, T. Lukeš, M. Ovesný, K. Fliegel, G. M. Hagen,  _SIMToolbox: A MATLAB toolbox for structured illumination fluorescence microscopy_.
 Bioinformatics, 32(2), 318–320, (2016). [doi:10.1093/bioinformatics/btv576](https://doi.org/10.1093/bioinformatics/btv576)

+> J. Pospíšil, T. Lukeš, J. Bendesky, K. Fliegel, K. Spendier, G.M.
+Hagen _Imaging tissues and cells beyond the diffraction limit with structured illumination microscopy and Bayesian image reconstruction_, GigaScience, 8(1), 1-12, (2019). [doi:10.1093/gigascience/giy126](https://doi.org/10.1093/gigascience/giy126)

 ## Downloads

 * The installer of the latest version can be found [here](https://drive.google.com/file/d/1Hmhm3Val_ckNKWkxnz2O9WDBYy9Wmvtl/view?usp=sharing) ([all releases](https://drive.google.com/drive/folders/1Kjs0F8ce0zOW5vhxr6i4A387n1godCyt?usp=sharing) of SIMToolbox)
 * The source MATLAB codes of all versions are located in SIMToolbox [github repository](https://github.com/simtoolbox/SIMToolbox)
 * Documentation and quick start guides for the [first](https://drive.google.com/drive/folders/1Tk6vLwmEWrc8YiYASAswL-5YCfzHAELl?usp=sharing) and the [second](https://drive.google.com/drive/folders/1gfnQiepMmLAMiP8L2tdlxJ3EzWsdkSsB?usp=sharing) generation are available on the project's [Google Drive](https://drive.google.com/drive/folders/12Ra7U7hotTqoPlDvDLk0IdOBRMBS55_6?usp=sharing)

+## Compatibility notes
+The GUI is a stand-alone program and does not require MATLAB to be installed.
+To use the MATLAB functions within SIMToolbox (i.e., without the GUI), MATLAB must be installed.
+When using SIMToolbox functions without the GUI, the MATLAB ''Image Processing Toolbox'' is required.
+SIMToolbox also requires the ''MATLAB YAML'' package by Kota Yamaguchi [1] to convert MATLAB objects to/from YAML file format.
+Note that this package is installed automatically when using the GUI.

+# Version 2
+The functions were mainly developed with 64bit MATLAB version 2017a in Windows 10.
+The SIMToolbox GUI was compiled with MATLAB 2017a and tested in Windows 7, 8 and 10.
+Latest version of SIMToolbox was testet in 64bit MATLAB versions 2017a-2022a using a conventional computer (Intel® CoreTM i7-4770 CPU, 3.40 GHz; NVIDIA® Quadro® K2000 GPU, 2 GB; RAM 32 GB).

+# Version 1
+The functions were mainly developed with 64bit MATLAB versions 2012b-2015a in Windows 7.
+The SIMToolbox GUI was compiled with MATLAB 2015a and tested in Windows 7 and 8.

+[1] K. Yamaguchi.
+Matlab YAML.
+Graduate School of Information Sciences, Tohoku University, Japan.
+2011.

 ## Testing Dataset